olibre/GreatTips/README.md

 > *Empowering practices for happy coders about Git, Unit tests, C++, Python, Java, Gradle, CMake, Agile, GNU/LInux installation, pandoc... &nbsp; Not the best or the greatest because any one can propose improvements :-)*

-This documentation is maintained with faireness in mind and shared in [Public Domain][#public-domain-dedication].
+This documentation is maintained with faireness in mind and shared in [Public Domain](#public-domain-dedication).

 Documents